thekuolab/exploration-learning-coupling/README.md

 **group2:** RY = individuals that associated first red (learning phase) and then yellow (reverse learning phase) with bitterness; YR = individuals that experienced the opposite colour treatment<br/>

 3. stats.R: R code for statistical analyses and data visualization in this study

+4. Suppl tables.docx: Six supplemental tables containing data on the number of control and bitter crickets attacked or consumed in each trial by slow and fast explorers belonging to each color-taste treatment and by individuals of each sex.
+See manuscript for details.